Biceps Brachii - Common Trigger Point Sites

 Trigger Points and the Biceps

-Biceps tendinitis is almost always associated with trigger points.
-However, these biceps trigger points are also commonly asscoiated with non-specific anterior shoulder pain (usually with decreased arm extension), and play a key role in frozen shoulder syndrome.
+Trigger points are almost always associated with Biceps tendinitis.
+However, these biceps trigger points are also commonly linked with non-specific anterior shoulder pain (usually with decreased arm extension), and play a key role in frozen shoulder syndrome.

 The LHB tendon is unique in that it inserts inside the capsule of the joint to attach directly to the socket bone (lower glenoid fossa).
-This means, inflammation that starts lower down the tendon can track upwards directly into the ball and socket joint causing havoc; as is the case in frozen shoulder syndrome.
+This means that inflammation tends to start lower down the tendon and can track upwards directly into the ball and socket joint causing havoc; as is the case in frozen shoulder syndrome.

 Trigger points in the biceps can be quite stubborn and require a certain amount of skill and experience to treat effectively, although a little bit of self-help can often make a difference.